 RAPP’s work has been featured nationally in media outlets including the New York Times, Wall Street Journal, New York Law Journal, The Associated Press, The Village Voice, The Washington Examiner, The Times Union, The Advocate, NY1 Television, International News Services, Democracy Now, the Ronnie Eldridge CUNY TV Show, radio broadcasts, and online publications.
 For more information about RAPP, visit http://rappcampaign.com.

 Position Summary: Volunteers play an essential role in supporting RAPP’s work.
 By contributing your valuable time and expertise, you support our team and enable us to increase our impact in many ways.
 The following responsibilities and duties are most impactful to RAPP at the present moment, and can be customized depending on your skills and interest.

-This is an unpaid position and is a great opportunity to gain starting experience in nonprofit and community organizing work.
-The position reports to the Associate Director, but collaborates closely with the RAPP Central Organizing Committee members as relevant.
+This unpaid position is a great opportunity to gain experience in nonprofit and community organizing work.
+Volunteers report to the Associate Director but collaborate closely with other RAPP core group members.